livecycle/preevy/site/docs/recipes/faster-build.md

 We tested a [simple app](https://github.com/livecycle/preevy-gha-gce-demo) comprising of two built images (in addition to an external db image).
 In each run, Preevy was used to provision a Preview Environment in GitHub Actions on Google Cloud.

+#### Environment machine sizes

+Two machine sizes were tested:

+`e2-small`: 2GB of memory, 0.5-2 vCPUs
+`e2-medium`: 4GB of memory, 1-2 vCPUs

+The small machine is good enough for running the app and costs exactly half of the bigger machine.

 #### Build flag variations

 A few variations of the builder, registry and cache were tested: